wgbrown/PBILearningResources/Data Modeling/Modeling.md

 &nbsp;&nbsp;&nbsp;&nbsp;Direct Query:  Data is queried off the data source with each interaction.</br>
 &nbsp;&nbsp;&nbsp;&nbsp;Live:  A connection to a specific database that stores the data and the sematic model.</br>

 Note:  In Power BI, the list of tables and fields is called a DataSet.
-However, we often refer to the dataset as a Data Model or Semtatic Model.
+However, we often refer to the dataset as a Data Model or Semantic Model.
 The DataSet is created by connecting to various datasources, renaming fields, removing fields, adding calculated data and otherwise preparing the data for end user.
-Dataset, data model and Sematic model are often used interchangably.
+Dataset, data model and Sematic model are often used interchangeably.

 [Data sources](https://docs.microsoft.com/en-us/power-bi/connect-data/desktop-data-sources)</br>
 [Connection Types](https://adatis.co.uk/power-bi-connectivity-types/)

-Each connection type has advanges and disadvanges.
+Each connection type has advantages and disadvantages.
 To determine which connection type to use, first determine your use case and business requirements.
 The most effective is Import mode but often a mix of import and direct query can also be optimal.
-This is refered to as [Composite Models](https://docs.microsoft.com/en-us/power-bi/transform-model/desktop-composite-models).
+This is referred to as [Composite Models](https://docs.microsoft.com/en-us/power-bi/transform-model/desktop-composite-models).

 For very large datasets, composite models also support aggregations.
-This allows summary data to be in-memory and detail data to remain the data source and seemlessly switch between them.
+This allows summary data to be in-memory and detail data to remain the data source and seamlessly switch between them.
 [Aggregations](https://docs.microsoft.com/en-us/power-bi/transform-model/aggregations-advanced)